mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 ### Questions to Answer (Business task) ✅ <a name="QuestionstoAnswer"></a>

-1. Which are the top 5 and top 10 neighborhoods in Tokyo have the highest average rates for their rooms?
+1. Which of the top 5 and top 10 neighborhoods in Tokyo have the highest average rates for their rooms?

 2. Which of these top 10 neighborhoods have the least amount of competition?

 3. Which of these top 10 neighborhoods have the most competition in terms of listings?

-4. Which room types are most popular in these top 10 neighborhoods?
+4. Which neighborhood(s) would you recommend for Airbnb startups?

-5. Which neighborhoods would you recommend to be the best for Airbnb startups?
+5. What room types are most popular in these top 10 neighborhoods?

 ### Tools used (Tech Stack) 🛠 <a name="Toolsused"></a>